nivelle/java-all/article/ArrayList源码解读.md

      * @param c collection containing elements to be removed from this list
      * @return {@code true} if this list changed as a result of the call
      * @throws ClassCastException if the class of an element of this list
-     *         is incompatible with the specified collection
+     *         is incompatible【不相容的】 with the specified collection
      * (<a href="Collection.html#optional-restrictions">optional</a>)
      * @throws NullPointerException if this list contains a null element and the
      *         specified collection does not permit null elements